-With the introduction of the new primary curriculum in September 2014, we have worked hard to develop a curriculum which is dynamic, broad, balanced and innovative to ensure that the children enjoy a practical, fun and challenging learning experience that will prepare them for life in 21st Century Britain.
+With the introduction of the new primary curriculum in September 2014, we have worked hard to develop a curriculum which is dynamic, broad and balanced.
+We ensure that the children enjoy a practical, fun and challenging learning experience that will prepare them for life in 21st Century Britain.

 Our pupils receive daily maths (including an extra specific arithmetic session each week) and english lessons alongside guided reading, handwriting, spelling and grammar sessions across the week.
 Pupils also receive two hours of PE, three hours of topic learning, two hours of science and an hour of ICT, Music and Healthy Minds.
-Pupils will also have a half hour French session every other week and an additional ICT lesson on the other weeks.
+Pupils also enjoy a half hour French session each week with an additional ICT lesson every fourth week.
 RE is taught through WOW days which happen once every half -term.

 Take a look at our class twitter pages (on class pages) to gain an insight in to the daily experiences for pupils in our school.
-Please see below to give you an overview of what is taught in each year group in the different curriculum areas (please see English and maths pages for their separate overviews).
+Please see subject specific pages to give you an overview of what is taught in each year group in the different curriculum areas.